mmoreno43/aws_project/README.md

 git push
 ```

 We should be able to see the change in Github.
 We can also login into Travis CI and watch Travis copying the file from Github to S3.
-Once that is succesful we should check our S3 buckets to see the files have been added and if we go to our website we can see the that the new file has been uploaded to S3.
+Once that is successful we should check our S3 buckets to see the files have been added and if we go to our website we can see the that the new file has been uploaded to S3.

 # Conclusion

-Congrats, you have officaly created an S3 bucket that is linked with your domain you registerd using Route 53.
+Congrats, you have officially created an S3 bucket that is linked with your domain you registered using Route 53.
 You created a user for Travis CI to upload the file to your S3 bucket when it sees the change you created in your Github master branch.